 But sudden cardiac arrest often occurs with no warning.

 When to see a doctor

 If you haven't been trained, just continue chest compressions.
 Allow the chest to rise completely between compressions.
-Keep doing this until a portable defibrillator is available or emergency personnel arrive.
+Keep doing this until a portable defibrillator is available or emergency workers arrive.

 Using the defibrillator, check the person's heart rhythm.
-If necessary, the defibrillator will administer a shock.
-Repeat this cycle until the person recovers consciousness or emergency personnel take over.
+If necessary, the defibrillator will give another shock.
+Repeat this cycle until the person recovers consciousness or emergency workers take over.

-Portable automated external defibrillators (AEDs) are available in an increasing number of places, including airports, casinos and shopping malls.
-You can also purchase them for your home.
+Portable automated external defibrillators (AEDs) are available in many places, including airports, casinos and shopping malls.
+You can also purchase one for your home.
 AEDs come with built-in instructions for their use.
 They're programmed to allow a shock only when appropriate.